 Reyna Minnesota Intellectual Property Inn of Court, Founding Member, 2016-present

-Dean's Advisory Council, Univ. of Illinois College of Law, President, 2018-present
+Dean's Advisory Board, Univ. of Illinois College of Law, President, 2018-present

 William Mitchell College of Law, former Adjunct Faculty Instructor in Trial Advocacy